-Study 2 tapped into features that are explanatorily central for FEMALE PROFESSOR and MALE PROFESSOR.
-Specifically, participants generated features to complete a reasoning scheme that 'explains'

-why female or male individuals managed to become professors.
+Study 2 tapped into features that are explanatorily central for FEMALE and MALE PROFESSORS.
+Specifically, participants generated features to complete a reasoning scheme that 'explains' why female or male individuals managed to become professors.
 In contrast to the lack of gender differences observed in the typicality Studies 1a-b, participants in Study 2 were more likely to generate hardworking for the scheme involving a female compared to a male professor.
 This suggests that hardworking has more weight in the prototype for FEMALE PROFESSOR because it is more central.
 The results also support part of our hypothesis, namely, that gender differences are encoded in differences in the degree of centrality of features.
-Note that our control condition reversed the main result: hardworking was generated more frequently for actors than for actresses.
+9 Note that our control condition reversed the main result: hardworking was generated more frequently for actors than for actresses.
 Hence, it is unlikely that the main result is due to participants assuming that, in general or for any given profession, women have to work harder than men for similar achievements.
-Overall, the results of the causal reasoning task strongly suggest that hardworking has a more central role in the prototypes for FEMALE PROFESSOR than for MALE PROFESSOR.
+Overall, the results of the causal reasoning task strongly suggest that hardworking has a more central role in the prototypes for FEMALE than for MALE PROFESSOR.

 Study 2 has, however, an important limitation.
-Our hypothesis is not just that there are gender differences in FEMALE PROFESSOR vs. MALE PROFESSOR.
-It is that these differences, as manifested in those concepts, encode something like the brilliance-gender stereotype hypothesized by Leslie et al. (2015), according to which women are represented as less naturally brilliant than men.
+Our hypothesis is not just that there are gender differences in FEMALE vs. MALE PROFESSOR.
+It is that these differences, as manifested in those concepts, encode something like the brilliance-gender stereotype hypothesised by Leslie et al. (2015), according to which women are represented as less naturally brilliant than men.
 Now, it might be tempting to connect the results of Study 2 and the brilliance-gender stereotype as follows.
 Since participants think that women have to work harder than men to reach the same level of academic success, doesn't this reveal an implicit assumption that women have less raw brilliance, which is presumably why they have to work harder?
 We cannot yet jump to that conclusion.
-This is in part because, in the causal reasoning task, smart was produced with high and indistinguishable frequency for FEMALE PROFESSOR and MALE PROFESSOR.
-This can be reasonably taken to suggest that there might be other reasons, not connected with presumed brilliance-gender differences, why participants believe that female professors have to work harder than their male counterparts (e.g., maybe people assume that they simply face more obstacles).
-In short, despite the observed gender differences in the centrality of
+This is in part because, in the causal reasoning task, smart was produced with high and indistinguishable frequency for FEMALE and MALE PROFESSORS.
+This can be reasonably taken to suggest that there might be other reasons, not connected with presumed brilliance-gender differences, why participants believe that fe-

-Our stimuli mentioned that becoming a professor is hard.
+$^{^9}$ Our stimuli mentioned that becoming a professor is hard.
 Due to priming, this might have caused an overall increase in the frequency of production of terms such as hard work.
 However, even if this is case, it does not affect the main result.
 That priming effect should affect both the female and male conditions, so it cannot account for the significantly different frequencies with which hard work was generated across those conditions.

-hard work, we do not yet have direct evidence that the brilliance-gender stereotype is encoded in dependency networks.
+male professors have to work harder than their male counterparts (e.g., maybe people assume that they simply face more obstacles).
+In short, despite the observed gender differences in the centrality of hard work, we do not yet have direct evidence that the brilliance-gender stereotype is encoded in dependency networks.

-5. Study 3: Gender differences in dependency between smart and hard work
+5 Study 3: Gender differences in dependency between smart and hard work